How to Make Alcohol from Sugar Cane

 How to make alcohol from sugar cane.

-alcohol-making process used by
+all natural alcohol-making process used by

 the farmers of CADO,